Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Methods

+with weights $\hat w_{r,s}^{(-v_i)}\propto \exp(-\lambda (\hat\mu_s^{(-v_i)}-\hat\mu_r^{(-v_i)}))$.
+In practice, it is beneficial to pre-standardize the differences $\{X_{i,r}-X_{i,s}: i \in [n]\}$ so that the algorithm remains invariant under constant scaling of the input data, and the comparison of mean values is easier to interpret when the variances are the same.
+All simulation studies and real-data applications are conducted with this pre-processing. \end{remark}

-\begin{remark} The importance of exponential weighting is emphasized in Section~\ref{section: simple split} and Section~\ref{section: final fix}.
-A natural follow-up question is whether a method utilizing exponential weighting alone without sample-splitting can mitigate the aforementioned double-dipping issue.
-We demonstrate the failure of this choice in Figure~\ref{fig: motivation}---this implies both sample splitting and weighting are crucial to achieving normality. \end{remark}
+\begin{remark} The importance of exponential weighting is emphasized in Sections~\ref{section: simple split} and~\ref{section: final fix}.
+A natural follow-up question is whether a method utilizing exponential weighting alone without sample splitting suffices for the argmin inference problem.
+From the stability perspective, such an approach would still achieve asymptotic normality, but the double-dipping issue would sustain, resulting in a positive mean shift and violation of coverage guarantee.
+We demonstrate the failure of this choice in Figure~\ref{fig: motivation}.
+It shows both sample splitting and weighting are crucial ingredients to achieving valid argmin inference. \end{remark}